olialb/mqttDisplayClient/readme.md

 Section to enable and diable additional features

 * *pyautogui*= enables or disables autogui feature to control the GUI remotly (possible values: *enabled* or *disabled*)
+* *backlight*= enables or disables feature to control brightness and backlight ON/OFF state remotly (possible values: *enabled* or *disabled*).
+Default configuraion in the ini file is for Raspberry PI Touch Panel 2.

 #### Section **[brightness]**
 This section configure the shell commands which are needed to read and set the display brightness.
 By default the section is configured for an original raspberry pi 7 inch touch display 2.
 Even if you use this display you may need to adapt the display ID in the commands.
 You can find your local ID with: